Skip to content

 Do you Store Card Data?

 Not all merchants store customer card data, primarily either because of the inherent breach risk or because it is not necessary to meet the needs of the business.
 However, if you do store card data—even for short periods of time—it’s essential that you know exactly where that card data flows during the entire transaction process.
-Make sure you know if your payment card terminals comply with PCI requirements governing PIN and personal entry device (PED) requirements.
+Make sure you know if your payment card terminals comply with PCI DSS compliance requirements governing PIN and personal entry device (PED) requirements.

 Likewise, terminals should never print out personally identifiable card data; it should always be truncated.
 Most payment terminals in use today do truncate customer card data, but there are some legacy machines in use that may not.